cloudberrydb/cloudberrydb/README.md

 the same schema.

-Users always connect to the master server, which divides up the query into fragments that are executed in the segments, sends the fragments to the segments, and collects the results.
+Users always connect to the master server, which divides up the query into fragments that are executed in the segments, and collects the results.

+More information can be found on the [project website](https://greenplum.org/).

 ## Building Greenplum Database with GPORCA
+GPORCA is a cost-based optimizer which is used by Greenplum Database in conjunction with the PostgreSQL planner.
+It is also known as just ORCA, and Pivotal Query Optimizer (PQO).
+The code for GPORCA resides in a separate repository, below are steps outlining how to build Greenplum with GPORCA enabled.

 ### Installing dependencies (for macOS developers)
 Follow [these macOS steps](README.macOS.md) for getting your system ready for GPDB